PhantomChain/docs/docs/cookbook/README.md

 # Introduction

-This is the cookbook for all Ark Ecosystem tutorials, code snippets, etc.
+This is the cookbook for all PHANTOM tutorials, code snippets, etc.

 Use the sidebar to navigate this section, or follow the links below: